celo-org/docs/docs/cli/account.md

       --sort=<value>     property to sort by (prepend '-' for descending)

 DESCRIPTION
   Show information about an address.
-Retreives the metadata URL for an account from the on-chain, then fetches the metadata file off-chain and verifies proofs as able.
+Retrieves the metadata URL for an account from the on-chain, then fetches the metadata file off-chain and verifies proofs as able.

 EXAMPLES